pinglu85/algoExpert/branch-sums.md

   - recursively call the helper function passing in the right child of the node, updated current branch sum and the array that stores the result.
 - when I get out of the helper function, return the resulting array.

-**Note**: Although each recursive call to the helper function adds a new frame on the call stack, we didn't create any new array in each recursive call to store the result.
-Therefore we will use O(d) space, where `d` is the height of the Binary Tree, or the number of nodes in the Binary Tree.
+**Note regarding the space complexity**: Each recursive call to the helper function adds a new frame on the call stack.
+On average we will never have more than log(n) recursive calls on the call stack, since we eliminate half the nodes in the remaining tree at each recursive call.
+In the worst case, when we are dealing with a very imbalanced binary tree, we would have O(n) space from the recursive calls, since we have n recursive calls on the call stack at once.
+Besides the space from the recursive calls, we also return an array of branch sums.
+The size of the array is same as the number of branches in the Binary Tree, which is the number of leaf nodes in the Binary Tree.
+There are roughly half of n leaf nodes in the Binary Tree and half of n is equal to O(n) in the space time complexity analysis.

 ### Recursive Solution